Parent & Family Orientation Information

 Where do I find the Orientation schedule?

-The full schedule—for both Parent and New Student Orientation—is availalbe online.
+The full schedule—for both Parent and New Student Orientation—will available online after July 1.
 Download our app to your mobile device or visit our online interface using your web browser.
 Once you’ve downloaded the app or viewed the schedule on your computer, you can select the Parent Orientation track to see events specially focused on parents, families, and guests.

 What programs are of special note to parents, family members, and guests?